 Getting dermal filler injections is a largely painless procedure performed at our Melbourne clinic.
 We use anaesthetic cream or injections to ensure there is no discomfort both during and after your dermal filler injections.

 If you are squeamish about needles, dermal filler injections are probably not for you.
-(Luckily, we have many other options for keeping your skin beautiful.)
+(Luckily, we have many other facial treatment options for keeping your skin beautiful.)

 Dermal filler injections used to add volume – adding tiny pockets of fluid